OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/06-reading-a-photoresistor.md

 ### Building the Circuit

-// very straight-forward circuit, look it up online
+// very straight-forward circuit, look it up online, likely one end to Vcc or Gnd and the other to an input pin

 #### Hooking up the Components